jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 \ket{\psi} = (H \otimes I) U (H \otimes X) \ket{xy}
 ```

 First, H and X are applied to the two qubit inputs $\ket{x}$ and $\ket{y}$.
-Then a two-qubit gate U is applied.
-(The symbol $U$ is often used to denote an arbitrary unitary operator.)
+Then a two-qubit gate U is applied (The symbol $U$ is often used to denote an arbitrary unitary operator).
 Finally, another H is applied to the first qubit.

-#### Non-Consecutive Qubits

-The examples above have shown how we can apply a one-qubit gate in a multi-qubit system, by taking the tensor product with $I$ (i.e. using dummy identity gates).
-We can do the same for a multi-qubit gate provided that the gate is applied to consecutive qubits that are in the correct order.

-If, however, we want to apply a multi-qubit gate to non-consecutive qubits or qubits in a different order, it gets more complicated.
-One possibility is to use SWAP gates to rearrange the required qubits to be in order and adjacent, then apply the gate and finally reverse all the swaps to put the qubits back in the original order.

-In a quantum computer programming language, we normally just want to specify the qubits to which a gate is applied, such as $U(q_4,q_2,q_5)$, with any shuffling of the order carried out behind the scenes.
-The implementation may, for example, use a permutation matrix to perform the shuffling instead of swap gates.

-Non-consecutive qubits are a problem in real quantum computers because the qubits are typically physically arranged in a one or two dimensional grid.
-Operations such as CX require interactions between the qubits which requires them to be physically adjacent.
+The X gate and first H gate  in this example may be applied in either order, or they can both be performed in parallel.
+However, both these operations must be complete before the U gate is applied.

-### Entanglement Example
+#### Entanglement Example

-The following simple example of a quantum circuit consists of a Hadamard gate and a CX gate:
+The following simple example of a quantum circuit consists of a Hadamard gate and a CX gate, with an initial state of $\ket{00}$.

 <div style="text-align: center;">
 <img src="assets/hcnot.png" width="230"/>